Blood type: ABO blood group system

-There is an agglutination reaction between similar antigen and antibody (for example, antigen A agglutinates the antibody A and antigen B agglutinates the antibody B).
+There is an agglutination reaction between similar antigen and antibody (for example, antigen A agglutinates the antibody A, and antigen B agglutinates the antibody B).
 Thus, transfusion can be considered safe as long as the serum of the recipient does not contain antibodies for the blood cell antigens of the donor.

 The ABO system is the most important blood-group system in human-blood transfusion.
 The associated anti-A and anti-B antibodies are usually immunoglobulin M, abbreviated IgM, antibodies.
-It has been hypothesized that ABO IgM antibodies are produced in the first years of life by sensitization to environmental substances such as food, bacteria, and viruses, although blood group compatibility rules are applied to newborn and infants as a matter of practice.
+It has been hypothesized that ABO IgM antibodies are produced in the first years of life by sensitization to environmental substances such as food, bacteria, and viruses.
 The original terminology used by Karl Landsteiner in 1901 for the classification was A/B/C; in later publications "C" became "O".
 Type O is often called 0 (zero, or null) in other languages.

 Rh blood group system

-The Rh system (Rh meaning Rhesus) is the second most significant blood-group system in human-blood transfusion with currently 50 antigens.
+The Rh system (Rh meaning Rhesus) is the second most significant blood-group system in human blood transfusion, with currently 50 antigens.
 The most significant Rh antigen is the D antigen, because it is the most likely to provoke an immune system response of the five main Rh antigens.
 It is common for D-negative individuals not to have any anti-D IgG or IgM antibodies, because anti-D antibodies are not usually produced by sensitization against environmental substances.
-However, D-negative individuals can produce IgG anti-D antibodies following a sensitizing event: possibly a fetomaternal transfusion of blood from a fetus in pregnancy or occasionally a blood transfusion with D positive RBCs.
-Rh disease can develop in these cases.
+However, D-negative individuals can produce IgG anti-D antibodies following a sensitizing event: possibly a fetomaternal transfusion of blood from a fetus in pregnancy or occasionally a blood transfusion with D-positive RBCs.
 Rh negative blood types are much less common in Asian populations (0.3%) than they are in European populations (15%).

 The presence or absence of the Rh(D) antigen is signified by the + or − sign, so that, for example, the A− group is ABO type A and does not have the Rh (D) antigen.

 ABO and Rh distribution by country

 As with many other genetic traits, the distribution of ABO and Rh blood groups varies significantly between populations.
+While theories are still debated in the scientific community as to why blood types vary geographically and why they emerged in the first place, evidence suggests that the evolution of blood types may be driven by genetic selection for those types whose antigens confer resistance to particular diseases in certain regions – such as the prevalence of blood type O in malaria-endemic countries where individuals of blood type O exhibit the highest rates of survival.